mdrifatul/SuperNo/README.md

 # Introduction

 SuperNo is an innovative e-commerce platform that combines advanced shopping tools, secure payment solutions, and social connectivity.
 It provides an intuitive and responsive interface for a seamless online shopping journey.
-Fully optimized for all devices, SuperNo ensures smooth navigation across desktops, tablets, and smartphones, with a layout that adapts to different screen sizes for optimal viewing and effortless interaction
+Fully optimized for all devices, SuperNo ensures smooth navigation across desktops, tablets, and smartphones, with a layout that adapts to different screen sizes for optimal viewing and effortless interaction.

+This project uses JSON Server to simulate backend API functionality.
+To start the server, run the following command in the project directory:

+\*\*json-server -w public/order.json -p 5000

 # Features